What is Ozone?

 As the oxygen molecules (O2) are exposed to these energy fields, they dissociate and split, forming atoms (O1).
 These wandering oxygen atoms then recombine with other (O2) molecules in the air stream, forming ozone (O3).
 Ozone is nothing more than another molecular form of oxygen.

 Because ozone is highly reactive, it readily oxidizes (breaks down) organic matter.
 When ozone encounters another compound, one oxygen atom will break away, attach itself to the compound, and oxidize (clean or purify) it.

 What are the benefits of using Ozone?

 Ozone is the most powerful oxidizer and disinfectant commercially available that can be safely used in water treatment.
-It is an environmentally friendly alternative to chemicals.
+It is an environmentally friendly alternative to salt, chlorine, and other chemicals.
 Due to the instability of the ozone molecule, it is generated at the point of use and is easily converted back to oxygen.
 Ozone can literally oxidize material in water 3,200 times faster than chlorine and 5,600 times faster than bromine.

 Ozone has been used since the turn of the century to purify drinking and municipal waste water.
 Los Angeles has one of the largest municipal ozone water treatment plants in the world.

 - Disinfection – Bacterial disinfection, and the inactivation of viruses and cysts.